sony/model_optimization/model_compression_toolkit/core/tpc_models/README.md

 import model_compression_toolkit as mct import numpy as np

-# Get a TargetPlatformModel object that models the hardware for the quantized model inference.
+# Get a TPC object that models the hardware for the quantized model inference.
 # The model determines the quantization methods to use during the MCT optimization process.
 # Here, for example, we use the default target platform model that is attached to a Tensorflow
 # layers representation.